• TBMH Virtual Music School

 Co-produced by Tri-borough Music Hub and the Royal Albert Hall, and in partnership with Royal College of Music.

-In May 2025, we were thrilled to announce our next major large-scale music education and performance programme leading to a performance in the Royal Albert Hall, called A Musical Rebellion.
-Based on the power of protest songs, A Musical Rebellion will consist of a brand-new commission with young people’s voices at the creative centre.
-In 2027, the Royal Albert Hall will erupt with sound; but preceding that will be 2 years of work with young people starting in September 2025 to get their creative responses to our themes.
+The Tri-borough Music Hub’s next major music education and performance programme is called A Musical Rebellion.
+Centred on the power of protest songs, A Musical Rebellion is a brand-new commission by composer Sally Greaves, that puts young people's voices at its core.
+The main event will take place at the Royal Albert Hall on Tuesday, 29 June 2027.
+Preparations with young people began in September 2025 to gather their creative responses to the project's themes.

 Two Pillars / Six Themes